joshuaoas/vue-express-map-data/frontend/README.md

 nvm use 12.14.1
 npm i
 npm run serve
-// the front-end needs to be updated in thee future due to insecure packages
+// the front-end needs to be updated in the future due to insecure packages
 ```

 ### Compiles and minifies for production